 Town Forest properties hold potential for new recreational opportunities, and connections between existing trails.
-A group of conservation-minded volunteers could follow the recommendations of the Town Forest Management Plan and lay out and construct new trails on certain Town Forest properties.
+A group of conservation-minded volunteers could follow the recommendations of the Town Forest Management Plan and lay out and construct new trails on certain Town Forest properties, and move toward the goal of property surveys.